apache/pekko/docs/src/main/paradox/typed/from-classic.md

 The dependencies of the Typed modules are named by adding `-typed` suffix of the corresponding classic module, with a few exceptions.

-For example `akka-cluster-typed`:
+For example `pekko-cluster-typed`:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group=org.apache.pekko